ryantd42/NY-Legislative-Git/2023/S6481A-2023/bill.md

   April 24, 2023
   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Civil Service and Pensions
+ Introduced  by  Sens.
+SKOUFIS,  ADDABBO,  CHU,  WEBER -- read twice and ordered printed, and when printed to be committed to the Committee  on Civil  Service  and  Pensions -- recommitted to the Committee on Civil Service and Pensions in accordance with  Senate  Rule  6,  sec.
+8  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the retirement and social security law, in  relation  to service  retirement  benefits  for members of the New York city police pension fund

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: